We want Thurrock to be a place that everyone is proud to call home, so we're making an extra effort to:

-Last summer we increased how often we cut the grass in parks, open spaces and verges of main roads to every 15 working days.
+The grass in parks, open spaces and verges of main roads is now cut every 15 working days.

 In April 2017, the government increased our annual pothole action funding from £110,000 to £153,000.
 Every major pothole – at least 5cm deep – will be filled.

-We also received £481,000 from the government's National Productivity Investment Fund for important upgrade and improvement work to roads in the borough.
+We received a further £481,000 from the government's National Productivity Investment Fund for important upgrade and improvement work to roads in the borough.